YumaYX/rubydemodoc/input/date/daynames.md

-This Ruby code snippet demonstrates the use of the `date` library and specifically the `DAYNAMES` constant.
-The `require 'date'` statement loads the `date` library, which provides various date and time-related functionalities.
-The `Date::DAYNAMES` constant is then accessed, which returns an array containing the names of the days of the week.
-This array is likely intended to be used for formatting dates or displaying day names in a user-friendly manner.
+This Ruby code snippet demonstrates accessing the `DAYNAMES` constant from the `Date` module.
+The `DAYNAMES` constant is an array containing the names of the days of the week.
+The code shows that `Date::DAYNAMES` returns the array `["Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday"]`.